padrinobook/padrinobook/01-introduction.md

 learn, and everyone has a different opinion what aliases should be used, I will not create further configurations.

 ### Get started with 'git init' ###

+Git can keep track of every file you have in a certain directory.
+Let's assume that you have a brand new padrino application in the directory *padrino\_brand\_new*.
+First you need to initialize git in the project folder:

+    $ cd ~/padrino_brand_new
+    $ git init
+    > Initialized empty Git repository in ~/padrino_brand_new/.git/

+Now that you started a new repository and it is time to add new files.
+If you type in `git status` you will see a list of all *untracked*, *modified*, or *changed* files in your folder.
+Again, git gives you a nice console output what you can do in the next steps:

+    # On branch master
+    #
+    # Initial commit
+    #
+    # Untracked files:
+    #   (use "git add <file>..." to include in what will be committed)
+    #
+    # .components
+    # .gitignore
+    # Gemfile
+    # app/
+    # config.ru
+    # config/
+    # public/
+    nothing added to commit but untracked files present (use "git add" to track)

+If you are new to git (and want to do the same work again and again), you have to type in *git add
+<filename* for each part of the files.
+But git is at least as smart as you are and has handy command
+to add all files simultaneously in each step:

+    $ git add .

+The '.' stays for the current directory and git then knows that it should track all files and components (which even stay in subdirectories) recursively.
+During this stadium, we have just *staged* the files and not committed them in the repository.
+Let's do it:

+    $ git commit -m "initial commit (padrino and git rocks)"

+The '-m' options tells git to take a message for the commit.
+I'm a big fan of [Tim Popes]( "Tim Popes") Vim plugins.
+With the [fugitive]( "fugitive") he has written a fully integrated git into the Vim environment.
+According to Popes philosophy, a commit message should not be longer than 80 chars - anything that is longer is an indicator that you are writing to much, or have a to big commit with too much changes.

+### gitignore ###

+This file let's you specify which files should not be put under versions control.
+It is useful to add in this file the names of files/directories which changes automatically like log files.
+When you start your padrino application with `padrino start` it will start to track requests you can see in the console in the *log/* directory.
+You don't want to have this in your commit history, so you have to write in your *.gitignore* files

+    log/**/*

+This tells git to ignore all changes in all subdirectories of the *log* directory.
+You are lucky to work with padrino, and it will automatically a *.gitignore file* when you start a new project, with all entries you need:

+    .DS_Store
+    log/**/*
+    tmp/**/*
+    bin/*
+    vendor/gems/*
+    !vendor/gems/cache/
+    .sass-cache/*

+Just keep your mind on committing small changes for your project.